Larger Quantities, Lower Prices

 This plant cannot be shipped to MT, HI

 The Ponderosa Pine is the official tree of the state of Montana.
 It is native to the Western United States and Western Canada.
 It is the most common pine species in North America.
-The Ponderosa pine tree is large as it can grow to be 235 feet or taller and up to 327 inches in diameter.
+The Ponderosa pine tree is significant as it can grow to be 235 feet or taller and up to 327 inches in diameter.
 There have been extremes from old growth measurements and these measurements discussed are averages or variables.
-It has the largest pine needle spray of any species and a single needle can grow to 8 inches long.
-Average length is 4-7 inches depending on species.
+It has the most extensive pine needle spray of any species, and a single needle can grow to 8 inches long.
+The average length is 4-7 inches depending on species.
 The pine needle distribution is dependent upon the growth area.
 There are several species noted in the coniferous pine, evergreen indexes.
-Again, most extending from the Western part of Canada to the Eastern most part of the Rockies.
+Again, most extending from the Western part of Canada to the Easternmost of the Rockies.
 Some subspecies can be found in Nebraska.
 The pinus ponderosa can grow in versatile soil and in just about any condition.
-From rocky, sandy, rich soil, to shallow, steep, and flat grounds.
+From rocky, sandy, fertile soil, to shallow, steep, and flat grounds.
 It is harvested for the hardwood and bark.
 It is cultivated in gardens as a decorative plant.
 Some say the sap has a turpentine element and they differ on opinion of the scent.
 Some even say that there is no scent.

 The mature tree has orange-red bark and exhibits a distinctive pattern.
-The younger tree exhibits black-brown bark and loggers call it "blackjack".
-Some Blue stain fungus is brought by the Pine Beetle.
+The younger tree exhibits black-brown bark and loggers call it "blackjack."
+The Pine Beetle brings some Blue stain fungus.
 The pine needles are the only know food for the gelechiid moth.
 In 1953, during the Operation Upshot-Knothole, the ponderosa pine was chosen for a nuclear test.
-It was chosen to see what would happen to a forest during a blast wave.
+It was selected to see what would happen to a forest during a blast wave.
 They took 145 trees and replanted them into the Area 5 of the Nevada test site.
 It was documented that the trees were blown over and partly burned.